Engineering is the process of designing the human-made world.

 Engineering is not a field of science; nor is it simply the application of science and math.
 It has its own history, its own unique body of knowledge, and is much more than its many workforce disciplines.

-Engineers use knowledge and creativity to find solutions to society’s problems and to improve the quality of life for humankind.
+Engineers use knowledge and creativity to find solutions to society’s problems.

 Most engineers do not literally build the things we use.
 Using strong understanding of math,science, and other disciplines, they develop plans and directions for how things should be constructed.
 They conduct experiments and build and test prototypes to determine if ideas are feasible.